fuse-box/fuse-box/docs/faq.md

 import lodash from "_"
 ```

 That's because typescript is not Babel.
 If you can configure it by adding a [BabelPlugin](/plugins/babelplugin).
-To solve this issue with typescript import a library like that:
+To solve this issue with typescript import your libraries as follows:

 ```js